Picovoice/rhino/demo/nodejs/README.md

 Using the 'global' install methods above should add `rhn-mic-demo` to your system path, which we can use to run the mic demo.

-Select the input audio device to start recording audio:
+Select an input audio device to start recording audio:

 ```console
 rhn-mic-demo --show_audio_devices